 Generally, the most appalling cases we receive are ones in which the injuries our client sustains are the result of intentional acts, rather than an accident or case of negligence.

-In 2013, our client was a patient at a nursing home.
+Our client was a patient at a nursing home.
 She was in a section of the nursing facility where patients require complete care.
-She fully relied on the employees of the facility for all her daily care needs.
+She fully relied on the employees of the facility for all her daily needs.
 Our client was not able to speak and had a limited ability to communicate.

-Upon arriving on scene, the EMS reported that our client was unresponsive to their commands, but responded to her daughter with some hand movement, while keeping her eyes closed at all times.
+Upon arriving on scene, the EMS reported that our client was unresponsive to their commands, but responded to her daughter with some hand movement.
 After an initial evaluation, she was transported to a hospital, where she underwent an intensive and highly intrusive forensic examination.
-The assailant made a full confession to assaulting our client, and entered an Alford plea in March, 2014.
+The assailant made a full confession to assaulting our client.
 He was convicted of one count of rape.